- Beauty & Skincare

 Dark Brown Hair or Black Hair

 One of the best eyeshadow shades for dark brown hair is violets or plums.
-One of my favorite plum shades is Clinique Color Surge Eye Shadow in Beach Plum because it gives just the right amount of smoky plum tone, so you can use it as a single quick eyelid color or to create a smoky eye.
+One of my favorite plum shades is Clinique Color Surge Eye Shadow in Beach Plum because it gives just the right amount of smoky plum tone, so you can use it as a single quick eyelid color or create a smoky eye.

 Medium Brown Hair